Board member - Bill Jones

 Board Member - Ramona Lehman

 Ramona is Lebanon’s unofficial “Mrs. Route 66” thanks to her dedication to the famed highway and to the iconic Munger Moss Motel, which she and her late husband Bob (who died in 2019) have owned since June 1, 1971.
-Ramona has been active in the Route 66 Association of Missouri and was the first secretary-treasurer of the Lebanon-Laclede County Route 66 Society when it was founded in 2002.
+Ramona has been active in the Route 66 Association of Missouri and was the first secretary of the Lebanon-Laclede County Route 66 Society when it was founded in 2002.
 The lobby of the Munger Moss is a shrine to Route 66.
 A Missouri Department of Transportation brochure says: “Ramona and Bob Lehman have become internationally famous for their hospitality to travelers along the Main Street of America.
 Tour groups from as far as Canada, Norway and the Czech Republic make the Munger Moss a regular stop on their trips.
 In 2006, Ramona and Bob were presented with the Route 66 Preservation Foundation Business of the Year Award.”

-Board Member - Bruce Owen
+President - Bruce Owen

 “I was born and raised in Laclede County and still run my business in Lebanon.
 I am proud to be the great-nephew of W.H.
 Owen and the great-grandson of Arthur Nelson.
 Both had key roles in bringing Route 66 to the route from Rolla to Springfield through Laclede County.
 Arthur and his son Frank were prominent businessmen on Route 66 and also donated land for Route 66 and to the community.
 Route 66 is an asset for Lebanon that can’t be denied.
 I hope people from all around the world continue to travel and enjoy the Mother Road from now on.”
 Bruce was elected president of the Lebanon-Laclede County Route 66 Society in 2020.

 Board Member - John Stowe

 John was elected to the Route 66 Society board in 2018.

 Board Member - Chuck Jordan